Kmar0633/bookstore/Readme.md

 ![error page](pictures/error.png)

-Additionally, trying to access the home page (http://127.0.0.1:8000/catalog/)for the customers and admin without authenticating in will direct you to an error page:
+Additionally, trying to access the home page (http://127.0.0.1:8000/catalog/) for the customers and admin without authenticating in will direct you to an error page:

 ![error2 page](pictures/error-2.png)